btnguyenPersonal/classnotesS2021/coms352/352notes1.md

 ## Direct Memory Access (DMA)

 - Kind of like a second CPU just for transferring memory to things around the bus instead of just using the CPU for everything

+## Hard Disk Drive

+HDD have been the main form of persistent data storage for decades

+file systems were developed around their behavior

+address space of the drive is divided into 512-byte blocks called sectors

+Writing to a block is atomic

+- Either write to block fully succeeds or it doesn't change anything

+- No partial write to block, even if power goes out in the middle

+Multi-sector reads and writes are supported, but no guarantee of atomicity

+- If power goes out during multi-sector write, __torn write__ possible

+__Platter__ - circular hard surface where data is stored using magnetic persistence

+__Surface__ - platter has a top and bottom surface, both can store data

+__Track__ - a single circle around center, a surface consists of thousands of tracks

+__Spindle__ - the center of the platter which connects to a motor

+__Disk Arm__ - moves the head across the platter to select a specific track

+__Disk Head__ - transforms the magnetic field into electrical current

+## Latencies

+__Rotational delay__ - time for sector to rotate under the disk head

+__Seek time__ - time for disk arm to change position to the correct track

+## Random vs Sequential

+__Random__ - software requests addresses in any order it chooses

+- can result in very high seek time

+__Sequential__ - software requests addresses in increasing

+- only need to seek for the first access

+## Scheduling

+Multiple processes making concurrent threads can result in frequent seeking

+Order of requests by an application can also increase seek time

+Solution is to use a scheduling process

+- Maintain an ordered queue of I/O requests by track

+- Shortest Seek Time First (SSTF) - pick requests on the nearest track to complete first